Danndifadila/Danndifadila/README.md

 -->

 ## Description
-Hi!
-I'm Danndi, I am a Junior Front-End Developer from Indonesia.
+Danndies Here!, I am a Junior Front-End Developer from Indonesia.
 I'm currently working on my portfolio website and I would like to connect with you.

 ## Stack Skill
 ![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=Danndifadila&layout=compact&theme=synthwave)